alakajam-team/alakajam/README.md

-# WeJam!
+## WeJam!

-> Current progress: You can browse events and entries, register and submit your own.
-Plenty of security holes, no admin UI.
+> Current progress: A very early alpha website, with posts half-implemented, no events administration, awful security, and no voting system.

-## Setup
+### Setup

 Requirement: NodeJS 7.6+